-- Recognition of significant achievement, service, prominence in evaluation and exemplary contribution to evaluation. - An enhanced status within the AES and within the evaluation community, including use of the letters 'FAES' after one's name. - · Lifetime membership in AES, exempt from the annual membership fee.
+- Recognition of significant achievement, service, prominence in evaluation and exemplary contribution to evaluation. - An enhanced status within the AES and within the evaluation community, including use of the letters 'FAES' after one's name.

 DURATION OF FELLOW MEMBERSHIP FOR INDIVIDUALS